 content and layout are visually unattractive or unpleasant?

-People care about your sign up form design too.
+People care about your sign-up form design too.
 Make your

-#7 Avoid CAPTCHAs
+7. Avoid CAPTCHAs When Possible

 CAPTCHAs are the tests that ask you to enter a code or